 - 21st Century SROs: Can Small Housing Units Help Meet the Need for Affordable Housing in New York City?, NYU Furman Center (2018) – This policy brief addresses the question of whether small housing units can and should help meet the housing need previously served by SROs.

 - Accessorydwellings.org – This website is entirely dedicated to accessory dwelling units, and includes links to related regulations in several states (with a particular focus on California and Oregon) as well as a model code.

 - Compact Units: Demand and Challenges, NYU Furman Center (2014) – This research brief explores the current debate over compact units, the potential demand for these units, and regulatory and other challenges to developing micro-units and accessory dwelling units.
-The brief draws on examples in five cities: New York, Washington, D.C., Austin, Denver, and Seattle.
+The brief draws on examples in five cities: New York, NY; Washington, D.C.; Austin, TX; Denver, CO; and Seattle, WA.